 As part of their wide curriculum experience we are determined that every young person at Springwest has the opportunity to take part in a full range of social and cultural experiences throughout their time at school.
 The Year Pledges, assembly programme and Red Day provision are some of the ways we support this offer.

-This year we moved to a radical new structure so that the day starts later.
+Last year we moved to a radical new structure so that the day starts later.
 Research shows that the adolescent brain engages best later in the morning.
 On Fridays we have an earlier finish.
 We currently have over 990 students on roll and we continue to be oversubscribed in Year 7.
 We operate a traditional Year and Tutor/ PREP group system.
-PREP is a discrete period running 3 x week for 40 minutes at the start of the day.
+PREP is a discrete period running 4 x week for 40 minutes at the start of the day.
+Our students complete individual quiet work during PREP which takes the stress off our parents and homework.
 Each year group has an attached Pastoral Mentor and an Achievement Coordinator.
 Our behaviour system adapts a warm strict approach which has restorative strategies at its core.
 The Academy is recognised as having some of the highest quality provision for supporting students.
 In January 2018 we were re-judged by Ofsted as ‘good’ in all areas.
 We look for every opportunity to celebrate our successes and involve our students in all aspects of improvement.

 We benefit from fantastic sporting facilities and excellent ICT, that allows us to continually develop a more imaginative and modern curriculum.
 All members of our teaching staff are issued with a laptop and there are interactive boards and projectors in every teaching room.
 The entire site is covered for wireless access allowing all in our community to learn wherever they may be.
 We have a very advanced ICT managed service which offers us excellent support.